Surenic/amboss-space-healthcheck/README.md

-# amboss.space healthcheck for CLN Nodes
+# amboss.space healthcheck for CLN/LND Nodes
 How to add a healthcheck to your node's amboss page.
 This tutorial is based on raspiblitz's environment, but should work similar on other platforms.
 Watch out for users and file paths.

 ## Create a short script file